SwanseaUniversityMedical/concept-library/README.md

 5. You can now access the server on http://127.0.0.1:8000/admin/
 6. To stop the server, press `CTRL + C` within the terminal

+#### Installing LDAP functionality

+For windows machines:
+- You will need to install the Microsoft Visual C++ Compiler for Python.
+This can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
+- Download the `python_ldap` wheel, located [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-ldap)
+- Once downloaded, activate your virtualenv and run the following `pip install path/to/the/file/python_ldap.whl`
+- Once installed, you can run the 'pip install django-auth-ldap' command.
+See LDAP installation reference [here](https://django-auth-ldap.readthedocs.io/en/1.2.x/install.html)
+- If you intend to use LDAP over SSL, please take a look at the troubleshooting guide found [here](https://support.microsoft.com/en-us/help/938703/how-to-troubleshoot-ldap-over-ssl-connection-problems)

 #### Administration area
 When you first start the application there will be no users within your database.
 You will first need to create a superuser account in order to access the administration site.